-Alaska ’17: Eagles and Whales Aboard Luxury Yacht Northern Song
+Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 Alaska is one of the last truly wild places in North America, and aptly considered our modern day “last frontier.”
-Join Muench Workshops pro Juan Pons for 9 days and 8 nights on this amazing Alaskan Wildlife and Landscape photographic adventure aboard the MV Northern Song.
+Join Marc Muench for nine days and eight nights on this amazing Alaskan wildlife and landscape photographic adventure aboard the luxury yacht Northern Song.

 Daily Routine and The M/V Northern Song

-We start in Sitka, Alaska and end in Juneau, Alaska.
-We'll board our yacht on April 6, and live aboard for the next 8 nights.
+We start and end this wildlife journey in Sitka, Alaska.
+We'll board our yacht on April 6, and live aboard for the next eight nights.
 Our shooting routine will include many opportunities to photograph eagles, humpback and killer whales, seals, sea lions, black bears, and more.
-We'll spend time teaching you the fine points of catching birds in flight, such as eagles catching fish in their talons, and so much more.
-Landscape opportunities abound—with the tidewater glaciers, fjords and waterfalls that seem to be everywhere.
-There‘s no shortage of deckspace aboard our yacht, so don‘t worry about that.
+We“ll spend time teaching you the fine points of catching birds in flight, such as eagles catching fish in their talons, and so much more.
+Landscape opportunities abound—with the tidewater glaciers, rugged coastline, and waterfalls that seem to be everywhere.
+There‘s no shortage of deck space for easy shooting aboard our yacht, so don‘t worry about that.
 When we have downtime, there will be opportunities for individual instruction and group image reviews.

 Each day, as much as possible, we'll feature image reviews and critique, as well as Lightroom instruction.
 Plan on working hard!

-We will have an on-board chef who will be preparing locally caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
+We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, black cod, and other delicacies purchased from Southeast Alaska fishermen.
+Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

 What’s Not Included?

-Your transportation to Sitka, Alaska, and from Juneau, Alaska and any lodging before or after the workshop dates.
+Your transportation to and from Sitka, Alaska, and any lodging in Sitka (we have arranged rooms).
 Alcoholic beverages, except as noted (beer and wine at dinner).
-Trip and cancellation insurance.
+Medical Evacuation Insurance (Required).
+Trip Cancellation Insurance (Optional).
 Items of a personal nature.
 Anything specifically not mentioned as included.

-Tuition is $8,495 USD, per person, double occupancy.
-A non-refundable deposit of $4,000 USD will reserve your place, with the non-refundable balance due not later than February 5, 2016.
+Your deposit of $4,000 USD will reserve your place, with a second payment of $3,000 due by October 1, 2019, and the balance is due not later than January 1, 2020.
+For this workshop all payments are non-refundable so we recommend trip cancelation insurance.
 All of our other standard terms and conditions apply.